- Sleeps: 4 (+1)

 - Locally-sourced accessories include a delicious breakfast hamper, butter-soft furnishings, unique art, and bathroom and skincare organic products.

 - The villages of Dollar and Culross are 6 miles away, and you can reach St. Andrews in an hour.
+Sample itineraries are provided for your stay, with a wealth of ideas that mean you’ll never be bored!

 - Disability Accessible